grafana/alloy/docs/sources/tutorials/logs-and-relabeling-basics/index.md

 ```

 Navigate to [localhost:3000/explore][] and switch the Datasource to `Loki`.
-Try querying for `{filename="/tmp/alloy-logs/log.log"}` and see if you can find the new label!
+Try querying for `{filename="/tmp/alloy-logs/log.log"}` and see if you can find the new label.

-Now that we have added new labels, we can also filter on them.
+Now that you have added new labels, you can also filter on them.
 Try querying for `{os!=""}`.
 You should only see the lines you added in the previous step.

 {{< collapse title="Solution" >}}